-The City of Wildwood had seen its fair share of novel legal theories as an anti-mayor group has filed nearly $30,000 in failed ethics complaints.
+The City of Wildwood had seen its fair share of novel legal theories as a group of anti-mayor activists have filed over $20,000 in failed ethics complaints.

 Now comes one of the most novel theories seen to date.
 It is being presented to the council for consideration by Bill Kennedy, who is known as a political operative and so-called "city founder".
 I have known Bill for awhile; he gave me an endorsement during my campaign.
 I am starting to suspect that might have been a one-off.